Prishgupta/HelpMateAI_Project/README.md

 <img width="676" alt="image" src="https://github.com/user-attachments/assets/37e626b2-4b6f-4b3e-bfd7-b283ceea52d6">

-Documents: These are the "books" in your library.
+Documents: These are the "books" in your library.\n
-Index: It's the "library" of your data - Stores your data.
+Index: It's the "library" of your data - Stores your data.\n
-Retriever: It's the "librarian" that finds relevant data - Finds data.
-Response Synthesizer: It's the "storyteller" that creates a response - Makes responses.
+Retriever: It's the "librarian" that finds relevant data - Finds data.\n Response Synthesizer: It's the "storyteller" that creates a response - Makes responses.\n
-QueryEngine: It's the "director" that makes everything work together - Coordinates everything.
+QueryEngine: It's the "director" that makes everything work together - Coordinates everything.\n

 # Libraries to Install
 Install OpenAI, LlamaIndex